- Map Viewer

 - Fill out the form

 The table below presents a first cut of priority road segments identified through a GIS analysis examining future flood projections together with an assessment of roadway importance and function (roadway “criticality”).
 “Segment Storm Probability” shows the percent chance that road segment will be flooded during the different future time horizons.
 “Nuisance Length” indicates, where data is shown, what length of road may be flooded under future sunny-day high tides.
 The data is the result of an analysis performed by the Woods Hole Group using the Massachusetts Coast Flood Risk Model.

 Adaptation Strategies Analysis

-Following the workshop last spring, town staff identified two priority road segments to carry forward into the design process for this project.
+Town staff identified two priority road segments to carry forward into the design process for this project.
 Adaptation solutions for each of the prioritized road segments include analysis of four alternative strategies: gray infrastructure, green infrastructure, a hybrid approach, and managed retreat (abandonment or relocation).

 Conceptual Design Options

 The conceptual design plans for each prioritized road segment and their associated adaptation solutions are available in these documents: